boostercloud/booster/docs/README.md

 _Bearer_ token.
 It will be used to get the user information and authorize them to access protected resources.

+To know how to include the access token in your requests, check the section ["Authorizing operations"](#authorizing-operations)

 #### Authentication API
 The authentication API consists of several endpoints that allow you to manage user registrations, sessions, tokens and more.